 Cores: 6 | Threads: 6 | Base Clock: 2.9GHz | Turbo Clock: 4.1GHz | Overclocking: No | L3 Cache: 9MB | TDP: 65W | PCIe 3.0 lanes: 40

-The Core i5-9400F is an interesting option.
-It's slightly faster than the previous gen Core i5-8400, but it ditches the Intel integrated graphics completely.
-That's not a problem for games, though if you want to use QuickSync you're out of luck.
+The Core i5 9400F is an exciting option.
+It's slightly faster than the previous-gen Core i5 8400 but ditches the Intel integrated graphics completely.
+That's not a problem for games, though if you want to use QuickSync, you're out of luck, Nvidia's NVENC on Turing is arguably better anyway.
 Overall, it's an excellent budget-friendly choice that doesn't cost much more than a Core i3 part.

-While the i5-9400F may not be as fast as other CPUs in multithreaded tests, in our gaming suite it's basically tied with AMD's 3900X.
+While the i5 9400F may not be as fast as other CPUs in multithreaded tests, in our gaming suite, it's tied with AMD's 3900X.
 Future games may start to push beyond its 6-core capabilities, but probably not before you're ready for an upgrade.
-Right now, the i5-9400F is plenty fast and extremely affordable.
+Right now, the i5 9400F is plenty fast and extremely affordable.

 A reliable mid-range CPU

 Cores: 6 | Threads: 12 | Base Clock: 3.6GHz | Turbo Clock: 4.2GHz | Overclocking: Yes, 4.2GHz typical | L3 Cache: 32MB | TDP: 65W | PCIe 4.0 lanes: 16